-Download the documentation and/or configuration and monitoring software here.
+Download the documentation, Configuration, and monitoring software here.

-RS485 is a serial data transmission standard that is widely used in industrial automation controls.
-This twisted wire allows communication to happen with several devices back to one controller.
-In our case, the Click PLC will be the master and the Solo temperature controller will be the slave device.
+RS485 is a serial data transmission standard widely used in industrial automation controls.
+This twisted wire allows communication with several devices back to one controller.
+In our case, the Click PLC will be the master, and the Solo temperature controller will be the slave device.

-Note: We set the Click and Solo both with a node address value of 1.
-Since the Click will initiate all of the messages (Master) the node address is not used in the Click.
+Note: We set the Click and Solo with a node address value of 1.
+Since the Click will initiate all messages (Master), the node address is not used in the Click.

-We can have 32 devices in our Modbus RTU network including the master.
+We can have 32 devices in our Modbus RTU network, including the master.
 The maximum cable length is 1200m (4000 feet) without repeaters.
 The transmission rate depends on the wire and length.
 Longer wire runs require slow transmission (baud rate).
-If you suspect noise on your line then lowering your transmission rate may help you out.
+If you suspect noise on your line, lowering your transmission rate may help you.

-Watch the video below to see the network time service in action on our Click Plus controller.
+Watch the video below to see the network time service on our Click Plus controller.

 Slave Modbus Addresses

 Modbus is a master/slave protocol.
-The master sends a request and the slave will respond to that request only.
+The master sends a request, and the slave will respond to that request only.
 Addresses in the Modbus device are either 5 or 6 digits long.
-The Click will use a 6 digit Modbus decimal number.
-Here are the Modbus addresses that we will use in our sample program.
+The Click will use a six-digit Modbus decimal number.
+Here is the Modbus addresses that we will use in our sample program.

 The process value, setpoint, input range high, and input range low values will be read.
 Modbus addresses starting at 404097 to 404100 will be read.
 The beginning digit 4 gives a reference to the Modbus Holding Registers.
 See the links below for further information on Modbus.